Touched by the power of the women in his life, MAKER Gerry Ferrante has a long history of supporting women in the workplace.

 In all his of life roles—as a son, brother, grandson, husband, father, friend, co-worker, manager, and leader—Gerry has felt the profound positive influence of women.
 Despite growing up in the diverse Canarsie borough of Brooklyn in the 1960s in a family of all boys, surrounded by his three brothers, teammates and friends, Gerry relished in watching women “change the world.”

 “Don’t get me wrong—there are passionate men, and I’m one of them,” he says.
 “But women have incredible enthusiasm, empathy and strength.”
 He saw that in his grandmother and his mother.
 He saw that in his first wife, “one of the strongest people I've ever met,” who battled hard, but lost, her fight against ovarian cancer.
-And he sees it now, in his two daughters, now 31 and 29, who together actively support women’s cancer research.
+And he sees it now, in his two adult daughters who together actively support women’s cancer research.
 In fact, Gerry was named Man of the Year in 2011 by the American Cancer Society.

 Teacher and Coach